-Associate Teaching Professor, Information Systems Program in the Dietrich College of Humanities and Social Sciences
+Teaching Professor, Information Systems Program in the Dietrich College of Humanities and Social Sciences

 P.O.
 Box 24866, Doha Qatar

-BioDivakaran Liginlal (Lal) is an Associate Teaching Professor of Information Systems at Carnegie Mellon University.
-Lal holds a B.S. in Telecommunication Engineering from CET, a M.S. in Computer Science from the Indian Institute of Science, and a Ph.D. in Management Information Systems from the University of Arizona.
-Before joining CMU, he taught at three U.S. universities, including nine years at the University of Wisconsin-Madison, where he was a recipient of the Mabel Chipman Award for Faculty Excellence in Teaching and the Lawrence J. Larson Grant Award for Innovation in Curriculum Design.
-As a graduate student, Lal received the University of Arizona Foundation Award for meritorious teaching.
-His research in information security and decision support systems has been published in such journals as CACM, IEEE-TKDE, IEEE-SMC, European Journal of Operational Research, Computers & Security, Decision Support Systems, Fuzzy Sets & Systems, IEEE Technology & Society, Computers & Security, IJIM, and IRM Journal, .
-Lal's teaching and research have been supported by organizations such as Microsoft Corporation, Hewlett Packard, CISCO, Cargill, Qatar Foundation, and the ICAIR at the University of Florida.
+BioDivakaran Liginlal (Lal) is a Teaching Professor of Information Systems at Carnegie Mellon University.
+Lal holds a B.S. in Telecommunication Engineering from CET, an M.S. in Computer Science from the Indian Institute of Science, and a Ph.D. in Management Information Systems from the University of Arizona.
+Before joining CMU, Lal taught at three U.S. universities, including nine years at the University of Wisconsin-Madison, where he was a recipient of the Mabel Chipman Award for Faculty Excellence in Teaching and the Lawrence J. Larson Grant Award for Innovation in Curriculum Design.
+In 2013, he received the best teacher award at CMU's Qatar campus.
+As a graduate student, he received the University of Arizona Foundation Award for Meritorious Teaching.
+Lal's research in information security, human-

-13. Liginlal, Divakaran, Sim, Inkook, and Khansa, Lara, “How significant is human error as a cause of privacy breaches?
+- D. Liginlal, I. Sim, and L. Khansa, “How significant is human error as a cause of privacy breaches?
 An empirical study and a framework for error management, Computers and Security, 28(3-4): pp. 215-228, May-June, 2009.